Tejasvi995/Aloo-Pakora/README.md

-This is a snack recipe.
+This is a spicy snack recipe.
+It is made up of potato.